rpggio/CLRSpec/README.md

 CLRSpec
 =======

 Generate BDD-style spec descriptions from tests/stories/specs written in readable C# code.
+The entire test is specified in a single lambda expression in a fluent style.
+CLRSpec parses the expression tree and generates human-readable output from the code as it executes the test.
 (Pronounced 'clear spec', if you like.)

 ### Example